mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   alone the same microphysical state) on two different occasions, simply because time passes and unless one is comatose or in some other sort of Rip Van Winkle state, one *notices* and hence is constantly changing.’
+* Does *thinking about beliefs and desires*, this reflexive, meta-thinking, have to be conscious thinking, or could it be merely behavioral “thinking”—the sort of reflexive “information processing” a computer can accomplish, for instance?
+A lot would seem to hang on the answer, for some of our strongest intuitions about freedom hinge on consciousness.
+* Could one be self-conscious, but only unconsciously self-conscious, or has the gulf between unconscious and conscious processes already been crossed once we have arrived at systems that are capable of treating some of their own internal “belief” and “desire” states as objects of “scrutiny”, running their pattern recognition mechanisms over them, and so forth?
+MK: not sure where Dennett was going with this, he simply says that ‘intuitions and feelings run high on this question’ and abandons the topic of unconscious self-consciousness saying that ‘whatever “genuine consciousness” or “real intentionality” comes to, it must lie at the reachable top of that pyramid of natural, physical processes’.
+As if unconscious processes are not natural and physical.
+* Next, Dennett takes the opportunity to tell us a story of how consciousness could develop.
+It goes like this.
+First, there are a species of creatures who are social enough to have a kind of vocabulary of messages that they can exchange and a certain awareness of the context in which this or that message can be used.
+Then, one day, perhaps by accident, such a creature sends a messages and hears/perceives it itself.
+  Since such a creature is also a potential receiver of messages of this sort, it would understand itself and try to answer the message.
+This could stir some associations that could help it to solve the problem at hand.
+  This ability to talk to oneself develops and becomes consciousness.
+* Next, Dennett talks about morality.
+Morality is a new set of reasons that is not directly dictated by nature and primitive needs of living organisms.
+E.g. altruism is not in our genes, it is a product of social living.
+* Nietzsche: we need a critique of moral values, the value of these values themselves must just be called in question.
+Foot (1973) comments: “But how can one value values?
+The idea of such a thing is enough to make one's head spin.”
+Perhaps this is where the limit of our reason starts to manifest itself, that's where we start to reveal our sphexish streak.